Atara Biotherapeutics, Inc. (ATRA) CEO Pascal Touchon on Q1 2020 Results - Earnings Call Transcript

 Pascal Touchon

 Okay.
-So the IND enabling studies are mostly In Vitro and In Vivo individual studies that are needed as well as of course CMC package that is needed for the FDA to review for the IND process.
-So, the data will be presented related In Vivo pre-clinical studies, and I’m not going to give any more detail at this stage as the package is going to be released very soon.
+So the IND-enabling studies are mostly in vitro and in vivo studies that are needed as well, of course, CMC package that is needed for the FDA to review through the IND process.
+So the data that will be presented are related to in vivo preclinical studies.
+And I'm not going to give any more detail at this stage as the add part is going to be released very soon.

 Unidentified Analyst

 Okay.
 That is fine.
-For the MSK data previously the off the shelf and the EBV CD19 data.
-Is there any specifics on CAR T expansion persistent area.
-So, did you get a chance to evaluate the base and the nano samples from the patients?
+For the MSK data previously, the off-the-shelf EBV CD19 data, so it lacked many specifics on the CAR-T expansion persistence area.
+So did you get a chance to evaluate the peripheral and the marrow samples from the 10 patients?

 Pascal Touchon

-So, this is you know an academic study and the data that presented at the TCT meetings with by the way on the six patients that we with these third-party sales modified with CD19 CAR have been quite clear in terms not only of the level of response with five out of six in PR, but the durability of response for a median follow up of 26.9 months.
-So, the longest ever for CAR T.
+So this is, as you know, an academic study.
+And the data they presented at the TCT meetings with - by the way, on the 6 patients that were treated with this third-party donor cells modified with CD19 CAR, have been quite clear in terms not only of the level of response with 5 out of 6 in CR, but the durability of response for a median follow-up of 26.9 months, so the longest ever for an allo CAR T.

-Now we don’t have and need an MSK data at the stage on the kinetics of the sales.
-These are the type of data analysis that hopefully they will be able to do in the future based on the samples they are but we don’t target that is already at this stage.
+Now we don't have a - need MSK data at this stage on the kinetics of the cells.
+These are the type of data analysis that hopefully they will be able to do in the future based on the samples they have.
+But we don't have these data available at this stage.

 Unidentified Analyst

-Okay, that is fine.
-The other question is for the ATA188, can you recap the rebuilding plans strategy and insights about how the dosing is going.
+Okay.
+That is fine.
+The other question is for the ATA188.
+Can you recap the redosing plan strategy and insight about how the redosing is going?

 Pascal Touchon